-- During the period; PL 441 (formerly PL 119) covering shut in gas reserves and oil prospects was renewed following final determination that Native Title did not exist within the PL boundary and the renewal was granted on 5 June 2019. - Bounty completed certain compliance audits and facilities studies on its gas processing plant and developed an optimal plan for re-commencing gas production.
+- PL 441 (formerly PL 119) covering shut in gas reserves and oil prospects was renewed on 5 June 2019. - Bounty completed certain compliance audits and facilities studies on its gas processing plant and developed an optimal plan for re-commencing gas production.